-The National Institute on Drug Abuse (NIDA) regards addiction to opioids as a “serious” public health concern.
+The National Institute on Drug Abuse (NIDA) regards Opioid Addiction as a “serious” public health concern.
 In 2016, the Centers for Disease Control and Prevention (CDC) reported that 66% of drug overdose deaths were linked to opioids.

 Opioids, also called opiates or narcotics, are prescription drugs used to treat chronic pain experiences after an accident or surgery.
 Natural opioids are derived from the opium poppy plant while others are man-made or synthetic.
 Heroin, an illicit drug, is also an opioid and has a high rate of abuse and resulting addiction.
 Not only are millions of American men and women addicted to opioids, but abuse of both illegal and prescription opiates have resulted in a high rate of drug overdoses.

 What is Opioid Addiction?

 Opiate addiction or dependency can stem from abuse of illegal or prescription drugs.
 Drug Addiction is described by NIDA as a chronic disease affecting the brain that manifests as compulsive drug-seeking.